 The property is zoned 'Centre' under DPS2 and is subject to the provisions of the Joondalup City Centre Development Plan and Manual (JCCDPM).
 Under the JCCDPM the site is located within the Campus District.
-In addition, the draft Joondalup City Centre Structure Plan (JCCSP), which was adopted by Council at its meeting in December 2012 and is currently awaiting endorsement from the Western Australian Planning Commission (WAPC), is considered a seriously entertained planning document, and has been given due regard in the assessment of the application.
+In addition, the draft Joondalup City Centre Structure Plan (JCCSP), which was adopted by Council at its meeting held on 11 December 2012 (CJ271-12/12 refers) and is currently awaiting endorsement from the Western Australian Planning Commission (WAPC), is considered a seriously entertained planning document, and has been given due regard in the assessment of the application.
 Under the draft JCCSP the site is located within the City Fringe District.